-- A comprehensive analysis of First Time Entrants was undertaken and as a result a sixmonth pilot is being run around how to improve the quality of assessments and how we intervene where risk and vulnerability is identified in young people to ensure a more consistent approach to engagement - During 2010 YOS undertook a number of quality assurance and benchmarking exercises to ensure quality around assessment, planning and intervention.
-Robust monitoring through monthly case file audits confirms that target improvements in quality are being achieved, e.g. timeliness of assessments - Changes have been made to the delivery model to produce a tiered approach to risk in relation to prevention, so that risk and need are linked - YOS has worked with Safeguarding to understand the triggers to engaging in anti-social behaviour and youth offending.
+- A comprehensive analysis of First Time Entrants was undertaken and as a result a sixmonth pilot is being run around how to improve the quality as assessments and how we intervene where risk and vulnerability is identified in young people to ensure a more consistent approach to engagement. - During 2010 Sunderland Youth Offending Service undertook a number of quality assurance and benchmarking exercises to ensure quality around assessment, planning and intervention.
+Robust monitoring through monthly case file audits confirms that target improvements in quality are being achieved, e.g. timeliness of assessments. - Changes have been made to the delivery model to produce a tiered approach to risk in relation to prevention, so that risk and need are linked.

+• YOS has worked with Safeguarding to understand the triggers to engaging in anti-social behaviour and youth offending.
 This has had a positive impact on the appropriateness of referrals received.

-- The Green Paper, "Breaking the Cycle" states the intention to introduce "payment by results".
-This means that rehabilitation/criminal justice service providers (such as Youth Offending Services) will receive funding based on performance.
-In addition, new performance measures will be introduced, performance will not be comparable to previous years.
+- The Green Paper, "Breaking the Cycle" states the intention to introduce "payment by results" This means that rehabilitation/criminal justice service providers (such as Youth Offending Services) will receive funding based on performance.
+In addition, new performance measures will be introduced, and so we will not be able to compare our performance against previous years.
 This may show less favourable results than previously.
-In light of these two points, YOS must begin to prepare for these changes and understand what the effects will be. - YOS has attracted extra funding from the Department of Health (£69,000 for two year), to improve health pathways for young people and in particular to identify need at an early stage.
+In light of these two points, the Youth Offending Service must begin to prepare for these changes and understand what the effects will be. - The Youth Offending Service has attracted extra funding from the Department of Health (£69,000 for two year), to improve health pathways for young people and in particular to identify need at an early stage.
 This will create better networks with CAMHS.

-Ref Description Actual Baseline Year 1 ır 1 Year 2 Year 3 2008/09 2009/10 Target Actual target target 2010/11 2011/12 2012/13 NI 19 Rate of proven re-offending by 0.96 1.1 3% 27% 2% No set young offenders reduction reduction reduction target NI First time entrants to the Youth 766 751 1.9% 34% 5% No set 111 Justice System aged 10 - 17 reduction (261) reduction target
+Ref Description Actual Baseline e Year 1 Year 2 Year 3 2008/09 2009/10 Target Actual target target 2010 0/11 2011/12 2012/13 NI 19 Rate of proven re-offending by 0.96 1.1 3% 27% No set No set young offenders reduction reduction target target NI First time entrants to the Youth 766 751 1.9% 34% No set No set 111 Justice System aged 10 - 17 reduction (261) target target

-\ Reported in the Youth Justice Plan 2011/12.
+Reported in the Youth Justice Plan 2011/12.